localstack/docs/content/en/user-guide/aws/s3/index.md

 The Resource Browser allows you to perform the following actions:

 - **Create Bucket**: Create a new S3 bucket by specifying a **Bucket Name**, **Bucket Configuration**, **ACL**, **Object Ownership**, and more.
 - **Objects & Permissions**: View, upload, download, and delete objects in your S3 buckets.
-You can also view and edit the permissions, like the CORS Configuration, for each object.
+You can also view and edit the permissions, like the CORS Configuration for the bucket.
 - **Create Folder**: Create a new folder in your S3 bucket by clicking on the **Create Folder** button and specifying a **Folder Name**.
 - **Delete Bucket**: Delete an S3 bucket by selecting the S3 bucket and clicking on **Actions** button and clicking on **Remove Selected**.